 What’s a good CPC?
 Average CPCs vary by industry, but to give you an idea, the average CPC for AdWords is $2.69 with CPCs ranging from $1.16 on the low end (for e-commerce ads) to $6.75 on the high end (legal ads).

-Time-to-hire is the time it takes from the day someone applies to the day they accept your offer.
+Time-to-hire is the time it takes from the day someone applies for an open position to the day they accept your offer.
 To measure this, you’ll need to keep track of those dates for each successful applicant.

-Ideally, your recruitment marketing efforts will show a reduced time-to-hire as candidates from a recruitment marketing strategy are often better informed and more engaged before they apply.
-They’ll also be nurtured through tactics like automated email follow-ups, which makes it easier for them to stay engaged with your company through the process.
+Ideally, your recruitment marketing efforts will show a reduced time-to-hire, as candidates from a recruitment marketing strategy are often better informed and more engaged before they apply than other applicants.
+They will also come to you having been nurtured by tactics like automated email follow-ups, which makes it easier for them to stay engaged with your company throughout the process.

 Why is this such a strong ROI metric to prove the value of your recruitment marketing strategy?
 Because the best candidates are off the market in an average of 10 days.
+And, increasingly, the best talent is being actively pursued by multiple companies - even when they aren’t on the market.
 So not only will a shorter time-to-hire window mean a more efficient process for you, but it will also increase your chances of capturing top talent.

 4. Manual Time